robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

  - I have wide experience of CI tools like Jenkins/Hudson, Team City, Gradle, GIT and Maven.
 I'm usually the guy who ends up fixing the builds.
  - I am experienced in writing testable requirements documentation, and negotiating sign-off processes.
  - I've worked in Finance IT for over 10 years, and I'm used to dealing with large, complex, long-running Risk / Regulatory projects with multiple stakeholders and distributed teams.
- - I studied Lean/Kanban principles on my MBA, and try to apply them to projects I work on.
- - I've done software project management, but I don't love it enough to want to do it for my job.
  - I've coached agile teams and used Scrum, but I believe team process is usually less important than strong automated testing with Continuous Integration/Delivery practices.
- - I've got experience with current web technologies such as JavaScript, SVG, JSON, Sass, HTML5, React, Redux and Node.
+ - I've got experience with current web technologies such as JavaScript, SVG, JSON, SCSS, HTML5, React, Redux and Node.
  - I've built many relational-backed software systems from the ground up using Oracle, MySQL and Sybase, and I've got an in-depth understanding of performance optimisation.

 [block]